 What do you need to know about arriving in Albania?

-US citizens enter visa-free for stays up to one year — the most generous policy in Europe for Americans.
-Your passport needs at least three months validity beyond your arrival date (six months recommended).
-No COVID requirements remain in place.
-There’s no entry fee, though a small tourist tax of about $1 per night usually appears on hotel bills.
+US citizens enter visa-free for stays up to one year — one of the most generous policies in Europe for Americans.
+Your passport needs at least three months of validity beyond your arrival date (six months recommended by airlines).
+There’s no entry fee and no COVID requirements, though a small tourist tax of about $1 per night usually lands on hotel bills.

 Inside the terminal:

 • SIM cards: Vodafone or One (Telekom Albania) shops in arrivals.
-10 GB tourist SIM runs about $19 with passport
+A 10 GB tourist SIM runs about $19 with your passport

 • ATMs: All charge a 500–800 ALL ($5–$8) foreign-card fee.
 Daily limit typically €1,000